HazyResearch/deepdive/doc/doc/basics/configuration.md

 ## <a name="database" href="#"></a> Database connection

-The configuration directives for the database connection is option now (<code>db.url</code> is the recommended place), while it also can be specified inside a `db.default` section:
+The configuration directives for the database connection is optional now (<code>db.url</code> is the recommended place), while it also can be specified inside a `db.default` section:

 ```bash